AdvancedTechnologyCoin/arc_core/contrib/devtools/README.md

 bitcoin/bitcoin repository.

 What it does:
-* Fetch goldmine and the pull request.
+* Fetch master and the pull request.
 * Locally construct a merge commit.
 * Show the diff that merge results in.
 * Ask you to verify the resulting source tree (so you can do a make